 According to Revelation

-9:7-19, God’s got more evil coming.
-God will make horse-like locusts with
+9:7-19, God’s got lots more evil coming.
+God will unleash horse-like locusts with

 human heads and scorpion tails, who will torture people for five months.
 Then

 angels will kill a third of the earth’s population.
 Today, that would

 be billions of people.
 But of course he is "perfect" in love, compassion,

 etc. But he will never speak to human beings personally so that they know which

 earthly religion to believe.

 Here are a number of verses about the satanic doctrine of predestination, which would make God the Devil: